Eschatologue/CM_wiki/docs/class/wizard/bladesinger.md

 ### Level 6: Extra Attack

-When you take the Attack action on your turn, you can replace one of the attacks with a casting of one of your cantrips that has a casting time of an action.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

+In addition, you can cast one of your cantrip that has the casting time of an action in place of those attack.

 ### Level 10: Song of Defense